willpatera/willpatera.com/src/cv.md

 # Skills

-I am a designer, coder, and entrepeneur.
+I am a designer, coder, and entrepreneur.

 I enjoy designing systems and developing tools.